The Museum is open Wed–Mon, 10:00 AM–5:00 PM. The Sea Center on Stearns Wharf is open daily, 10:00 AM–5:00 PM.

 For more information about Nature Exchange, please email naturalist@sbnature2.org or call 805-682-4711 ext.
 169.

-• Eyes in the Sky Aviary: Home to four rehabilitated raptors including Max the Great Horned Owl, Athena the Barn Owl, Puku the Western Screech Owl, and Koda the Peregrine Falcon.
-Eyes in the Sky is Santa Barbara Audubon Society's key wildlife education program featuring birds of prey that can no longer survive in the wild.
-For more information, visit Santa Barbara Audubon's Eyes in the Sky webpage.
+• Eyes in the Sky Aviary: Home to rehabilitated raptors in Eyes in the Sky, Santa Barbara Audubon Society's key wildlife education program featuring birds of prey that can no longer survive in the wild.
+You can view the birds in their aviary during the Museum's open hours.
+Within those hours, Santa Barbara Audubon Society volunteers are present to teach guests about the birds 2:00–4:00 PM.
+For more information, click here to visit Santa Barbara Audubon's Eyes in the Sky webpage.

 Want to explore the outdoors more?